ZenyaIse/Cities-Skylines-Total-Autobudget/README.md

 **Maximum budget**\
 Set the maximum value of fire service budget.

-**Minimum tracks waiting**\
+**Minimum trucks waiting**\
-Set the minimum number of tracks waiting in each of the fire stations or disaster response buildings.
+Set the minimum number of trucks waiting in each of the fire stations or disaster response buildings.

 ### Road maintenance and snow dumps